-In this article, we will explore the different types of thermostats used in cars and their functions, including Wax Thermostat function, Thermostat Housing function, Map-Controlled Thermostat function, and Heavy Duty Thermostat functions.
+In this article, we will explore the different types of thermostats used in cars and their functions, including Wax Thermostat, Thermostat Housing, Map-Controlled Thermostat, and Heavy Duty Thermostats.

 Wax thermostat is commonly used in cars and trucks.
 They are made up of a wax element that expands and contracts as it heats up and cools down.
 When the engine is cold, the wax element contracts, allowing coolant to flow freely through the engine.
 As the engine warms up, the wax expands, blocking the flow of coolant until the engine reaches its optimal temperature.

 Wax thermostats are simple and reliable, but they do have a few drawbacks.
 They can be slow to react to changes in temperature, and they can also become stuck in the open or closed position, causing engine overheating or poor performance.

 The thermostat housing is the component that encloses the thermostat and attaches it to the engine.
 The integrated thermostat housing is typically made of metal and is located on the engine block.
 It also contains a gasket that seals the housing to the engine and prevents coolant leaks.

 In addition to holding the thermostat in place, the housing also directs the flow of coolant to and from the engine.
 The thermostat housing can also have a temperature sensor attached to it, which sends information to the car's computer to regulate engine performance.

 Map-controlled thermostat is a newer technology that is becoming more common in modern cars.
 Instead of using a wax element, map-controlled thermostats use an electric motor to open and close a valve that regulates coolant flow to the engine.